 This Mother’s Day, we’re celebrating all the weird and wonderful things that come with being a dog mum.
-How many in this list is your pooch guilty of?
-Let us know!
+Let’s take a closer look…

-Dealing with diva behaviour
+1. Dealing with diva dog behaviour

-It can get competitive
+4. It can get competitive

-Us dog mums can get a little competitive when it comes to our pets.
+When it comes to your pet, they can do no wrong.
+And us dog mums can get a little competitive.
 You know what we’re getting at don’t you?
-Sizing up that other dog with the similarly cute winter coat.
-Or smugly walking past with your well-behaved angel as two pooches get into a noisy scuffle.
+Sizing up other dogs of a similar breed.
+Or smugly walking past with your well-behaved angel as two other pooches get into a noisy scuffle.

-Getting anything done at home is a challenge
+5. Not getting anything done at home

-It’s a love like no other
+7. It’s a love like no other

 Quite frankly, we wouldn’t change any of it for the world.
-Yes, our dogs have their quirks, but they make everyday a joy and we couldn’t be more thankful for them.
+Yes, our dogs have their quirks, but they make every day a joy and we couldn’t be more thankful for them.